HaxeFlixel/flixel-docs/documentation/00_getting_started/01-install-haxe.html.md

 Haxe comes with its own library manager called [haxelib](http://lib.haxe.org/), which greatly simplifies installing and updating libraries.

-Please make sure you are running the latest version with the self update command:
+Please make sure you are running the latest version with the selfupdate command:

 ``` bash
 haxelib selfupdate